 On receipt of a declaration, the Department, if satisfied that the legislation is complied with, may issue a passenger ship certificate.
 The certificate shall specify the limits beyond which the vessel shall not ply, the maximum number of passengers, and the conditions applicable.

-Where a vessel has a safety convention certificate from another state that may either be automatically recognised, or a more limited form of domestic certificate may be sufficient.
+Where a vessel has a safety convention certificate from another state that may either be automatically recognised or a more limited form of domestic certificate may be sufficient.

 The 1966 Act required every passengers vessel carrying more than 12 passengers to surveyed at least once annually.
 No ship other than a steam ferry working in chains may proceed to sea or on a voyage with more than 12 passengers unless there is a certificate of survey under the legislation.

 The Merchant Shipping Act 1992 applies to passenger ships being a vessel carrying more than, 12 persons or having on board more than 12 persons for the purpose of carriage.
-It includes vessels registered outside the state and carrying more than 12 persons between places in the State or having on board more than 12 passenger.
-Every passenger ship must be surveyed annually under the legislation.
+It includes vessels registered outside the state and carrying more than 12 persons between places in the State or having on board more than 12 passengers. Â Every passenger ship must be surveyed annually under the legislation.
+The 1992 and the 2005 Act increased the penalties significantly.

 The survey of the vessels has to be carried out by a surveyor.
 Different types of surveyors may deal with different aspects of the survey.
 The ship certificates specifies the limits within which the vessels shall ply, the maximum number of passengers and conditions.
 The certificate must be displayed on board.